-The Heritage Center’s 150th Anniversary exhibit explores 5 key themes: Host Nation, Health Resort, Attractions, Community Builders and Road to Revival.
-A brief history of the Ute Nation is presented, as well as how Manitou Springs evolved from its initial roots as a Health Resort to a center of Tourist Attractions.
-Key people who shaped Manitou Springs as a hometown Community are featured.
-The exhibit also tells the stories of the town’s growth in the areas of architectural, business, environmental and artistic Revival.
-The onsite exhibit runs through December 2022.
-Several on-location events are planned in July and August to align with the exhibit’s key themes and provide community outreach.
+The Heritage Center’s 150th Anniversary exhibit explored 5 key themes: Host Nation, Health Resort, Attractions, Community Builders and Road to Revival.
+A brief history of the Ute Nation was presented, as well as how Manitou Springs evolved from its initial roots as a Health Resort to a center of Tourist Attractions.
+Key people who shaped Manitou Springs as a hometown Community were featured.
+The exhibit also told the stories of the town’s growth in the areas of architectural, business, environmental and artistic Revival.
+The onsite exhibit ran through December 2022.

 The Host Nation theme presents a brief history and timeline of the Ute Nation, who lived in this area long before the official town founding in 1872.
 Featured stories include: